Sujal781/code-review-agent/review_report.md

 **Severity:** 🟡 MEDIUM

 **🧹 Quality:**
+- The versioning for dependencies is using caret (^) which may lead to unexpected breaking changes if a new major version is released.
+Consider using exact versions or a more controlled versioning strategy.
 - The 'engines' field specifies a wide range of Node.js versions (>= 0.4) which may lead to compatibility issues with modern libraries and features.

 **💡 Suggestions:**
+- Regularly update dependencies to their latest stable versions to benefit from performance improvements and security patches.
+- Consider adding a `scripts` section to define common commands for building, testing, and linting the project.
 - Consider updating the 'engines' field to a more recent version of Node.js to ensure compatibility with current libraries and features.
 - Review the dependencies for any that may be outdated or have known vulnerabilities.
 - Consider updating the 'node' engine version in 'engines' to a more recent version to ensure compatibility with the latest features and security updates.